Anchor Down RV Resort

 The weekend was quite a depature from all the hectic days of our remodeling project.
 After looking at sheetrock dust and one mess after another, the serene life of fall in the Smokies was a welcome and much needed change of pace.

-The resort has a walking trail along the lake that is beautifully maintained.
+The resort has a beautifully maintained walking trail along the lake.

 The fall leaves were nearing full color during our visit.
 Incredible sights were visible in every direction.